Delta Junction, Alaska: Contemporary (1991–present)

-Shortly after BRAC was complete, the United States government announced plans to build a missile defense installation at Ft.
-Greely.
+Shortly after BRAC was complete, the United States government announced plans to build a missile defense installation at Fort Greely.
 The installation was then divided into two parts operated by two different commands — U.S. Army Garrison Alaska and Space and Missile Defense Command.
 The main post retained the name Fort Greely and is operated by the Space and Missile Defense Command.
 Outlying range, training and impact areas were absorbed by Fort Wainwright and were renamed Donnelly Training Area.

 From 2002 to 2005, Delta Junction experienced an economic boom similar to the pipeline days as Fort Greely became fully operational again and the missile test bed was constructed.
 National firms such as Boeing, Bechtel, and Brown and Root, as well as regional firms including Chugach opened up offices on the installation, under contract to the government.
 Construction of the Pogo Gold Mine just north of Delta Junction, near the Goodpaster River, also contributed significantly to the economic fortune of the city.
 Mineral deposits near Tangle Lakes, south of Delta Junction, will likely result in additional development of mining in the area.